September 10, 2019 • Wicked Cushions

 Remove after 12 hours and feel your new Beats Studio ear cushions.
 I bet they’re wickedly good!

-How To Replace Beats Studio Ear Pads [VIDEO]
+Full Video: How to Replace Your Beats Studio Ear Pads